bperry555/gun_violence_in_america_viz/README.md

-# Data Visualization of Gun Violence Across America
+# Data Visualization of Gun Violence in America

 add link to live project.